-University: University of Sheffield
+University: University of Birmingham

 Personal injury (PI) law falls under the law of tort.
 It involves civil law cases brought to obtain compensation for injuries sustained, to restore the injured person to the position they would have been in had the injury not happened.
 The subject matter varies considerably and can range from controversial, high-profile disasters to road traffic accidents to health and safety cases.
 A related specialised practice area of PI law is clinical negligence, which involves injuries suffered during medical procedures.